Nina is a digital marketing consultant located in Brooklyn, NY.

 If you want to remove a green background from a video, you need a video editor with a very specific tool on board.
 It's called “Chroma key”.

 Many video editors are capable of "chroma keying", but if you’re on a budget and looking for a free program, the choice gets a bit narrow.

-In this post, I’ll review 3 programs that will help you replace green background in a video and happen to be available at zero cost:
+In this post, I’ll review three programs that will help you replace the green background in a video and happen to be available at zero cost:

 - VSDC Free Video Editor (visit official website)